automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Lophostropheus.md

 # Lophostropheus
-## Description: This theropod lived near the Triassic/Jurassic boundary.
+## This theropod lived near the Triassic/Jurassic boundary.